All Good Things Must End...

 alive.
 If untreated, he must in 2-5 more rounds check for system shock

 again.
-Failure this time is instant death, since he would go to minus five
+Failure this time is instant death, since he would go to minus -5 HP.

 need not check again for 1 full hour.
 But he must check each and every

-hour until he is at least plus one due to magic or recuperation.
+hour until he is at least +1 due to magick or recuperation.
 Recuperation

-of 1 hit point takes two full days, so Charlie is in real trouble if he
+of 1 hit point takes 2 full days, so Charlie is in real trouble if he

 Wilbur the Cleric casts Cure Light Wounds on Charlie and he goes up

-to minus one, Charlie must check immediately to see if he dies (a 30%
+to -1, Charlie must check immediately to see if he dies (a 30%

 chnce): if he does not, he does not check his system shock for 1 more